 You may need a waterproof smartwatch over a water-resistant if you’re going to use it for diving.
 But casual swimming is alright for water-resistant smartwatches.

 If you’re only using it for jogging or strength training, then water-resistant devices are also okay.
+Most fitness trackers will be able to handle all types of sports from triathlon, to running, swimming and even golf.

 GPS (Global Positioning System)